sayzlim/sayzlim.github.io/source/_posts/2014-09-06-rescuetime.md

 I start tracking my time because I want to know how much hours I spend every day on time-wasting sites.
 The number shows me more of my habits — from my most productive hours to the apps that occupy most of my time.
 As I explore the premium features in RescueTime, I manage to come up with goals that help me to stay focused whenever I work in front of computer.

-Even if you don’t plan to sign up for premium account, I recommend you to [sign up for free account](https://www.rescuetime.com/rp/sayzlim/plans "Plans & Pricing — RescueTime") that can shows you how you spend time every day.
+Even if you don’t plan to sign up for premium account, I recommend you to [sign up for free account](https://www.rescuetime.com/rp/sayzlim/plans "Plans & Pricing — RescueTime") that can show you how you spend time every day.